 volatile RAM to the NVRAM to ensure that the controller reboots in the current

 modifying is important when you are doing the following tasks:

 Clearing the controller

 Resetting the controller

 Logging out of the CLI

-Cisco Wireless LAN Controller Failover Protection
+Cisco Wireless Controller Failover Protection

 During installation, we recommend that you connect all